WDDnguyen/ECSE428_Project/README.md

 * How this evolved?<br/>
 As the sprints for our project went on, we still succeded in following this agile principle.
 Our initial plan was hindered by the many different commitments that our team had to other classes and projects.
 Many tasks were delayed due to varying work schedules and other commitments until the last week of the final sprint.
-However given the delays, the tasks developed went unchanged.
+However given the delays, the proposed tasks went unchanged.
 Our team made sure to commit and push code frequently, with Travis-CI and unit tests checking if the software works as intended.

 ### *"Business people and developers must work together daily throughout the project"*
 * `Wiam`